wypmp01/learngit/readme.txt

-t is a version control system. t is a distributed version control system.
+It is a version control system.
-Git is free software.Git is free softwafe......
+It is a distributed version control system.